Constantine Dmitrich Levin

-Anna Karenina, like so many other 19th century novels, has two goals: to give readers a gripping story and to show us a few general observations about society through the lens of a small group of characters.
+Anna Karenina has two goals: to give readers a gripping story and to show us a few general observations about society through the lens of a small group of characters.
 The character that Tolstoy uses most to achieve this second goal is Constantine (or Konstantin) Levin.
-Tolstoy is really into Levin – if there's one thing Tolstoy admires in a guy, it's a drive to understand and resolve intellectual and existential concerns.
+Tolstoy is really, really into Levin—if there's one thing Tolstoy admires in a guy, it's a drive to understand and resolve intellectual and existential concerns.

 How do we know that Tolstoy admires Levin?
 Well, let's think for a few seconds about his character's development.
 Levin goes from a socially awkward, difficult young man who wants to help mankind to a well-liked, happily married man with a son he loves and a religious faith he embraces.
 His trajectory is the total opposite of Anna Karenina's.

 Once Levin finally does marry Kitty, he discovers, sadly, that that "ideal of all perfection" he thought married life would be isn't true.
 He loves his wife, but they squabble all the time.
-And it gets worse until, when they're in Moscow and Kitty's pregnant and they have an intense argument about Anna Karenina, of all people.
+And it gets worse until, when they're in Moscow and Kitty's pregnant, they have an intense argument about Anna Karenina (of all people!).
 While in Moscow, away from his simple country life, Levin has lost all sense of himself, and has fallen into spending and gambling and debts.
 When he meets Anna, she's so beautiful and educated that he falls for her immediately.

 What saves Levin from disaster is that Kitty, soon after this fight (in Part 7, Chapter 16), gives birth.
 Levin sees her face filled with joy and is shamed by his bad temper the night before.
 He feels unworthy of Kitty's purity, and resolves to be a better man.
 In other words, it's Levin's wife doing what she's supposed to do (in Tolstoy's opinion) that keeps Levin walking the line.
 Without Kitty's presence at this crucial moment, he might have ruined himself with gambling and what-not.

 Levin's family is also a big part of that religious realization he has at the end of the novel.
-After having resolved to live for good (about which, more at the end of this "Character Analysis,") Levin sees that his wife and son are outside in the middle of a sudden lightning storm.
+After having resolved to live for good (more about this at the end of this "Character Analysis,") Levin sees that his wife and son are outside in the middle of a sudden lightning storm.
 In fact, the tree that they love to visit has been struck by lightning!
 Levin freaks out and realizes just how important his wife and son are to him.
 So his faith in both God and his family get reaffirmed at the same time.
+Win/win.

 What doesn't Levin argue about?
 Sitting around, drinking a few vodkas with his half-brother, Koznyshev, or old friends like Stiva Oblonsky (his future brother-in-law), Sviyazhsky (a landowner with a an estate near his own in the countryside), or Katavasov (a university friend), Levin just can't help getting into it, arguing about all the major intellectual questions of the day.